Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 - [Atomic functions](#atomic-functions)
 - [Fundemental functions](#fundemental-functions)

+This post is within its own subject on my [Compendium faq posts](AI%20Functions.md), where you can find the data types and functions in their own separate subjects.

 ## Impulse functions

-An impulse lets you activate your script by performing an action You cannot trigger an impulse if the AI Overlay is inactive
+An impulse lets you activate your script by performing an action.<br>
+You cannot trigger an impulse if the AI Overlay is inactive.

 wakeup() `[impulse wakeup]`<br>
 activate the script when the AI Overlay is activated.